fenago/ml-scikit-keras-tensorflow/labs/lab_16.md

 that the patterns the RNN can learn in the past (in the training set) will still exist in the future.
-In other words, we assume that the time series is *stationary* (at least in a wide sense).^[3](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch16.html) For many time series this assumption is reasonable
+In other words, we assume that the time series is *stationary* (at least in a wide sense).
+^[3](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch16.html) For many time series this assumption is reasonable
 (e.g., chemical reactions should be fine, since the laws of chemistry don't change every day), but for many others it is not (e.g., financial markets are notoriously not stationary since patterns disappear as soon